Cost | Free. | |

 - When setup is complete, you will see a new OneDrive folder in your directory.

-- If you are currently using the Microsoft OneDrive Mac Store application, you must first uninstall it by dragging the application into your trash.
+- If you are currently using the Microsoft OneDrive Mac App Store application, you must first uninstall it by moving the application into your trash.

 - Download the desktop application by going to the Microsoft OneDrive download page and clicking Download.